 Step 4: Enable the data matching extension

-- Once you open Rossum’s validation screen, you’ll notice a new field on the left called “Company match”.
+- Once you open Rossum’s validation screen, you’ll notice a new field which you just created (the matching field, for instance “Vendor Match”).
 This field is a dropdown which will pull the value from the master data file.

-- To pull in the company match value, the matching extension will compare company details captured from the document to the master data, following the rules you’ve just set.
-If the captured data matches the data on the master file, the dropdown will show the matched company name from master data.
+- To pull in e.g. the vendor match value, the data matching extension will compare vendor details captured from the document to the master data, following the rules you’ve just set.
+If the captured data matches the data in the master file, the dropdown will show the matched vendor identifier from master data.

-- If some of the company details fields weren’t captured correctly and, as a result, the match wasn’t found, you can select the field and place the bounding box over the appropriate value on the document.
-Filling in a proper value will immediately trigger the extension to try and look up the matching company name again.
+- If some of the vendor details fields weren’t captured correctly and, as a result, the match wasn’t found, you can select the field on the validation screen and place the bounding box over the appropriate value on the document.
+Filling in a proper value will immediately trigger the extension to try and look up the matching vendor name again.

 - Voila!
-Company identity is now verified, you can confirm the document and the correct company ID will be passed to the downstream system.
+Vendor identity is now verified, you can confirm the document and the correct vendor ID will be passed to the downstream system.

 Defining custom matching logic